jeffknupp/blog/content/2012-10-04-writing-idiomatic-python.md

 title: "Writing Idiomatic Python"
 date: 2012-10-04 14:00
-categories:
+categories: python software
 ---

-As someone who evangelizes Python at work, I see a lot of code written by professional programmers new to Python.
+As someone who evangelizes Python at work, I read a lot of code written by professional programmers new to Python.
 I've written a good amount of Python code in my time, but I've certainly *read* far more.
 The single quickest way to increase maintainability and decrease 'simple' bugs is to strive to write